ExpediaGroup/kube-graffiti/README.md

 Each rule requires a unique **name**, which is converted into a URL path that is registered with the kubernetes apiserver routes back to *kube-graffiti* using the 'server.namespace' and 'server.service settings'.  *kube-graffiti* uses the path to match the incoming admission request against the correct rule.

 Each registration contains a list of **targets** which are tuples of 'api-groups', 'api-versions' and 'resources' that identify which kubernetes objects we want to delegate to this rule.
 They match in the same way that rules match in [kubernetes RBAC Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#referring-to-resources), except that 'verbs' is not used.
-You can use the api-group "" to denote the core kubernetes group (i.e. namespaces, pods, secrets, services etc.) and you can also use "*" as wild-cards (warning: use carefully as it is easy to make **everything** route through this rule).
-You can specify lists of targets so you target a large number of objects without having to resort to using the wildcards "*".
+You can use the api-group "" to denote the core kubernetes group (i.e. namespaces, pods, secrets, services etc.) and you can also use "&ast;" as wild-cards (warning: use carefully as it is easy to make **everything** route through this rule).
+You can specify lists of targets so you target a large number of objects without having to resort to using the wildcards "&ast;".

 Each rule can contain a single **namespace-selector** which can be used to further narrow a registration to a set of namespaces that match this selector.
 The namespace-selector is a kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and so I find it useful to include a *graffiti-rule* that adds a name label to my namespaces so that it can be used in namespace-selectors like this one.